Welcome to Yuluma Pre-Primary Program

 A child who has eaten a peanut paste sandwich will have sufficient smear of peanut on their hand to cause a bad reaction should they later touch the allergic child.

-Yuluma Primary School is a nut-free zone – please ensure your child’s lunches and snack are free of all nuts and any products containing any type of nuts.
+Yuluma Primary School is a nut-aware zone – please ensure your child’s lunches and snack are free of all nuts and any products containing any type of nuts.

 Medical problems and prescribed medication policy